mikejarema/facebook-friend-rank/README.md

 * Deployable to heroku straight from the repository

-* Requires only an access token, returns only a hash of IDs to scores to be used in your sorting algorithm
+* Requires only an access token and user ID (namely the JS SDK FB._authResponse object), returns only a hash of IDs to scores to be used in your sorting algorithm

 ## Philosophy